 Advantages of ASPE

-When you use these standards to create your income statements, profit-and-loss reports, and other financial documents, you create a standardized look at your financial situation that can be understood by anyone in the finance or accounting sector.
-Because of that, you can use these statements when applying for loans, presenting information to investors, or proving your financial strength to vendors.
+You create a standardized look at your financial situation that can be understood by anyone in the finance or accounting sector when you use ASPE standards to create your income statements, profit-and-loss reports, and other financial documents.
+This is extremely helpful when you apply for loans, present information to investors, or prove your financial strength to vendors.